germainelry/notion-ai-bot/README.md

 - **Contextual memory**: Remembers previous prompts for better answers
 - **Persistent storage**: Uses SQLite for all prompt/response history
 - **Easy search & reset**: CLI tools to view, search, or reset memory
+- **Auto-reset on inactivity**: Memory can be reset automatically after a configurable period of inactivity

 ---